-The international medical school has been evaluated by the ECFMG or one of the ECFMG-authorized international medical school accreditation agencies and deemed to meet the minimum requirements of medical schools accredited by the LCME, the Committee on Accreditation of Canadian Medical Schools, or the Commission on Osteopathic College Accreditation.

-- The foreign medical school is listed on the WFME and the FAIMER World Directory of Medical Schools joint directory or the World Directory of Medical Schools. - The foreign medical school had been previously approved by the board.
+- The international medical school has been evaluated by the ECFMG or one of the ECFMG-authorized international medical school accreditation agencies and deemed to meet the minimum requirements of medical schools accredited by the LCME, the Committee on Accreditation of Canadian Medical Schools, or the Commission on Osteopathic College Accreditation. - The foreign medical school is listed on the World Federation for Medical Education (WFME) and the Foundation for Advancement of International Medical Education and Research (FAIMER) World Directory of Medical Schools joint directory or the World Directory of Medical Schools. - The foreign medical school had been previously approved by the board.
 The prior approval shall only be valid for a maximum of seven years from the date of enactment of this section.

-Prior to January 1, 2020, all non-U.S./Canadian medical schools were subject to the Board's individual review and approval and were required to demonstrate that they offered a resident course of professional instruction that was equivalent, not necessarily identical, to that provided in LCME-accredited medical schools.
+Prior to January 1, 2020, all non-U.S./Canadian medical schools were subject to the Board's individual review and approval and were required to demonstrate that they offered a resident course of professional instruction that was equivalent, not necessarily identical to that provided in LCME-accredited medical schools.
 The law further provided that only students from "recognized" medical schools could complete clinical clerkship training in California facilities and only graduates of "recognized" medical schools could qualify for licensure or complete postgraduate training in California.